EntyG/Buonghe/fe/API_ENDPOINTS.md

 # API Endpoints Documentation

-This document describes all API endpoints required by the frontend application.
+This document describes all API endpoints required by the frontend application, now featuring Miku as your AI assistant.

 ## Environment Variables